junxit/us-congress-bills-119/bill.md

   - **(4)** the number of headquarters employees of the Administration subject to an exception under subsection (c)(2); and
   - **(5)** the plan of the Administrator to implement subsection (a).
 - **(e)** *Implementation*
-  - **(1)** *In general* Not earlier than 60 days, and not later than 90 days, after the date on which the Administrator submits the report required under subsection (d), the Administrator shall notify each headquarters employee of the Administration whose permanent duty station will be changed to be at an office of the Administration located outside the Washington metropolitan area under subsection (a)—
+  - **(1)** *In general* Not earlier than 60 days and not later than 90 days after the date on which the Administrator submits the report required under subsection (d), the Administrator shall notify each headquarters employee of the Administration whose permanent duty station will be changed to be at an office of the Administration located outside the Washington metropolitan area under subsection (a)—
     - **(A)** that, effective 90 days after the date of the notification—
       - **(i)** the permanent duty station of the employee shall be changed;
       - **(ii)** the rate of pay of the employee shall be calculated based on the pay locality for such permanent duty station; and